-Planning to move with your family in 2023?
-Using factors like schools, home prices, safety, and things to do, we’ve compiled a list of family-friendly cities for your consideration.
-Check out the 11 best cities for families in 2023!
+Planning to move with your family in 2024?
+Using factors like schools, affordability, safety, and things to do, these family-friendly cities are worth your consideration.
+Check out these 14 best cities for families in 2024!

 - Ann Arbor, MI

 - Arlington, VA

 - Round Rock, TX